lmgmiranda/data-analyst-take-home-test/README.md

 Ideally, your answer will be a notebook in the `/notebooks` folder, containing both your code and analysis.

-**Nonetheless, any format will do, just make sure you include all the code (SQL, etc.) and analysis (Excel, etc.)**.
+Nonetheless, any format will do, just make sure you include all the code (SQL, etc.) and analysis (Excel, etc.).

 ### 1.1 Set up for iPython

 #### Clone this repository

-Start by cloning the repo:
+Start by cloning the repo, to create a local copy of this folder in your machine:

 ```bash
 > git clone https://github.com/uniplaces/data-analyst-take-home-test.git